 The Catlins along the southern end of the island have heaps of beautiful spots to check out. http://www.catlins.org.nz/

-If you can get to the centre of the South Island go gliding at Omarama http://www.glideomarama.com/ almost 8 years ago
+If you can get to the centre of the South Island go gliding at Omarama http://www.glideomarama.com/ about 8 years ago

 I spent 2 weeks around the South island starting in Christchurch and heading north by the coast.

 Kaikoura is a good place to see some wildlife like seal colonies, penguins and if you book a special trip and you're lucky, dolphins and whales.